BolunDai0216/PaperNotes/Notes on Mutual Fund Flows and Performance in Rational Markets.md

 $$
 r^*(\phi_{t-1}) = (\bar{\phi} - \phi_{t-1})h(q_{t-1})\frac{\gamma + t\omega}{\omega} = 2\Big(\frac{\bar{\phi} - \phi_{t-1}}{\phi_{t-1}}\Big)\Big(\frac{\gamma + t\omega}{\omega}\Big)f
 $$
-the market's posterior on the maneger's ability falls to $\bar{\phi}$.
+the market's posterior on the maneger's ability falls to $\bar{\phi}$, if the return is lower than the critial realization all of the funds will leave and the change in AUM will be $-1$.

-In summary we have the overall change in the assets under management given by
+In summary we have the **overall change in the assets under management** given by
 $$
 \frac{q_t - q_{t-1}}{q_{t-1}} = \begin{cases}
 	-1 & \mathrm{if}\ r_t < \displaystyle2\Big(\frac{\bar{\phi} - \phi_{t-1}}{\phi_{t-1}}\Big)\Big(\frac{\gamma + t\omega}{\omega}\Big)f\\